-In January 2017 construction and refurbuishment works, forming part of a major renewal of the Royal Pavilion Estate, finally began on the site of Brighton Dome.
+During 2017, construction and refurbuishment works, forming part of a major renewal of the Royal Pavilion Estate, were taking place on the site of Brighton Dome.
 Phase One of the project costing around £20m is specifically looking at the Corn Exchange and Studio Theatre venues with associated works such as a new cafe.
-Take a look at the time-lapse video recently released by Brighton Dome to show the works between January and April 2017
+Take a look at how the works are progressing on the Dome website here.

 We have been working with Brighton Dome and Brighton Festival (BDBF) since our ACE Sustain work in 2009.
 This business analysis identified the need to undertake capital refurbishment as a key component of future sustainability and we have had a major role to play in guiding this unique arts organisation through the various stages of developing a major capital project.